majkinetor/au/README.md

     }
 ```

+File paths are relative to the package directory.
 The function can use `$global:Latest` variable to get any type of information obtained when `au_GetLatest` was executed along with some AU generated data such as `PackageName`, `NuspecVersion` etc.

 **NOTE**: The search and replace works on lines, multiple lines can not be matched with single regular expression.